malcolmbarrett/firstrpkg/README.md

 remotes::install_github("malcolmbarrett/firstrpkg")
 ```

+The installation of **RMariaDB** requires the installation of system
+libraries.
+The names of the libraries and their method of installation
+depend on the system:

+### Debian or Ubuntu

+`sudo apt-get install -y libmysqlclient-dev` `sudo apt-get install -y
+libmariadb-client-lgpl-dev`

+### Fedora, CentOS, or RHEL

+`sudo yum install mysql-devel` `sudo yum install mariadb-devel`

+### Mac (Homebrew)

+`brew install mysql-connector-c++` `brew install mariadb-connector-c`

+## Download the course materials

-Once you’ve installed the package, download the workshop materials with
+Once you’ve installed the package and RMariaDB, download the workshop
+materials with

 ``` r
 firstrpkg::install_workshop("path/to/your/computer")